satpalsr/sdk/docs/server.md

 </td><td>

 Event types a PlayerUI can emit.
+See [PlayerUIEventPayloads](./server.playeruieventpayloads.md) for the payloads.

 </td></tr>